Applied-Language-Technology/website/source/github_pull.rst

    |

 2. Terminal opens a command line interface.
-We will use the command line to establish a connection to GitHub.
+We will use the command line interface to establish a connection to GitHub.

    |